England are back at Twickenham – but what else do you need to know on this match-up?

 What time does it kick off and is it on TV?

-The match kicks off at 4.45pm and will be broadcast live on BBC1 and S4C, plus BBC Radio 5 Live, BBC Radio Wales & Radio Cymru and the BBC sport website.
+The match kicks off at 4.45pm (GMT) in London and will be broadcast live on ITV and s4C.
+There will be radio commentary on BBC 5 Live, BBC Radio Wales and BBC Radio Cymru.

 What are the line-ups?